Menu

 Alcohol often becomes a problem solver in the individual’s life, whether it is to cope with a bad day or celebrate something positive.

-One of the most prominent reasons individuals stop drinking is because it poses a significant risk to their mental and physical health.
+One of the most prominent reasons individuals stop drinking is that it poses a significant risk to their mental and physical health.

 These risks to their health often lead to untimely death should they continue to consume and abuse alcohol.

-While the damage to an individual’s health is one piece of the puzzle, alcoholism can also cause unrepairable harm to the individual’s personal life and relationships with family members, friends, co-workers, and peers.
+While the damage to an individual’s health is one piece of the puzzle, alcoholism can also cause irreparable harm to the individual’s personal life and relationships with family members, friends, co-workers, and peers.

 cost of life insurance for alcoholics